Niicoliy/battleship/webklient/README.md

 To run and deploy on Github Pages:
 `ng build --prod --output-path ../docs --base-href battleship`

+After this, copy index.html to 404.html, and commit and push to github - remember to select the docs folder whe pushing.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).